sfnetworks/spnethack/blogpost.md

     ##  8  7.63  52.0      4 end            8
     ##  9  7.63  52.0      5 start          9
     ## 10  7.63  52.0      5 end           10
-    ## # … with 9,350 more rows
+    ## # … with 9,352 more rows

 ### Step 5: Combine the node indices with the edges

-Now each of the start and endpoints from step has been assigned a node ID in step 4, we can add the node indices to the edges.
+Now each of the start and endpoints have been assigned a node ID in step 4, so that we can add the node indices to the edges.
 In other words, we can specify for each edge, in which node it starts, and in which node it ends.

 ``` r
 source_nodes <- nodes %>%